lucianpls/QB3/QB3.md

 encoded with a different number of bits.

  - First range, short, is the first quarter of possible codes within a rung.
-These are the values between 0 and 2^(n-2), which start with two zeros in the most significant bits when stored as n bits.
-These can be encoded using n - 1 bits, including a signal bit.
+These are the values between 0 and 2^(n-2), which start with 00 in the two most significant bits when stored on n bits.
+These can be encoded using n - 1 bits, including a signal bit, so each such values saves one bit.
  - Second range, the nominal length values, are the second quarter of possible codes, between 2^(n-2) and 2^(n-1).
 These values start with 01 in the two most significant bits.
-These values need n - 2 bits plus two signaling bits.
+These values need n - 2 bits plus two signaling bits, they don't save or add any bits.
  - Last type, long, are values between 2^(n-1) and 2^n.
 These represent the top half of the possible values, which occur less often.
-These values start with 1 in the most significant bit in normal encoding.
-These values will need n bits for storage, including two signal bits, since we know that the top bit has to be 1.
+These values have a 1 in the most significant bit in normal encoding.
+These values will need n + 1 bits for storage, including two signal bits, since we know that the top bit has to be 1.

 The encoding type needs to be self-identifying, for every value.
-To do this, the range values are prefixed by one or two signal bits:
+To do this, the range values are suffixed by one or two bits which signal the size of the symbol:
- - 1x Short
+ - x0 Short
- - 01 Nominal
+ - x01 Nominal
- - 00 Long
+ - x11 Long

 This means that values within each range get encoded with a different number of bits, which include the prefix.
 Considering that the normal encoding requires n bits, we have: